Codeception/Codeception/docs/04-FunctionalTests.md

 ?>
 ```

 Framework modules also contain additional methods to access framework internals.
-For instance, `Laravel4`, `Phalcon`, and `Yii2` modules have `seeRecord` method which uses ActiveRecord layer to check that record exists in database.
+For instance, `Laravel5`, `Phalcon`, and `Yii2` modules have `seeRecord` method which uses ActiveRecord layer to check that record exists in database.
-`Laravel4` module also contains methods to do additional session checks.
-You may find `seeSessionHasErrors` useful when you test form validations.

 Take a look at the complete reference for module you are using.
 Most of its methods are common for all modules but some of them are unique.